NIRCam Imaging and NIRISS WFSS of Galaxies Within Lensing Clusters

 Step 5 - Decide on dither pattern

 Since the NIRISS WFSS point spread function (PSF) is undersampled, dithering of NIRISS grism exposures is required to properly sample the PSF and to mitigate bad pixels.
 As discussed in the NIRISS WFSS Recommended Strategies, the MEDIUM dither step size (~0.6") is optimal for extragalactic studies of the moderate-to-high redshift universe and is thus appropriate for this example science program.
-An 8-step dither strategy is chosen as a compromise between PSF sampling (to increase astrometric and photometric precision) and increased photometric depth in individual exposures.

 Step 6 - Decide whether mosaicking is required to cover the target field for the science program